deysanjeeb/personalTutor/backend/README.md

 2. **QnA Generation**: Uses an LLM (LLaMA-3 model from Ollama) to generate question-answer pairs based on the extracted text.
 3. **Embeddings and Storage**: Extracted QnA pairs are converted into embeddings and stored in a ChromaDB persistent database.
 4. **Chat Functionality**: Allows users to send chat requests and receive responses using the LLaMA-3 model and the previously stored QnA data.
-5. **Streamlit Integration**: Though Streamlit is imported, it's currently not in use in the app.

 ---